ab-pandey/Udacity-Deep-Reinforcement-Learning-ND/Project Continuous Control/readme.md

   - The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

-**In my implementation I have chosen to solve the First version of the environment (Single Agent) using the off-policy DDPG algorithm.** The task is episodic, and **in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.**
+**First version of the environment (Single Agent) using the off-policy DDPG algorithm has been choosen.** The task is episodic, and **in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.**